Oh, Oreo! 8 things to try when you get Android 8.0

 Once your navigation's underway, swipe down from the top of your screen to open Android's notification panel and look for the notification from Maps.
 Press and hold that notification, then tap the link for "All Categories" that appears.
 And with that, congratulations: You're deep inside the app's notification channel configuration center.

 Maps is a perfect testing ground for this feature because it has a ton of very specific notification channels already established.
 Look through 'em and decide which you care about.
-If you find any areas for which you'd rather not be notified, uncheck the toggles alongside 'em — then sit back, take a bite of a cookie and laugh maniacally in your newfound notification control.
+If you find any areas for which you'd rather not be notified, uncheck the toggles alongside 'em — or tap the description text to access even more granular settings — then sit back, take a bite of a cookie and laugh maniacally in your newfound notification control.

+(If you ever want to mess with an app's notification channels and don't have an active notification present to press and hold, by the way, you can get to this same section by looking in the Apps & Notifications section of your system settings.
+From there, tap the line labeled "Notifications," tap the line labeled "Notifications" (yes, again — on the next screen) and then just find the app you want in the list that appears.)

 4. Check out a themed notification